-As dangerous as construction sites are to work at normally, the risk of working there doubles during winters.
-In winters, the construction workers not only have to be careful of the working conditions but also they have to protect themselves from the weather.
+As dangerous as construction sites are to work at normally, the risk of working there doubles during winter.
+In winter, the construction workers not only have to be careful of the working conditions but also have to protect themselves from the weather.
 As it turns out, construction workers can easily be exposed to various health conditions in cold weather.

 The only way construction workers can keep themselves safe from dangers caused by uncontrollable shivering and garbled voice while working on a construction site during winter is to wear personal protective equipment.
 This article will brief you about the five most necessary pieces of safety gear that construction workers must wear during winter.

 1- Insulated Gloves

 Most of the construction companies you work for might provide these.
 If not, you can buy insulated gloves from any hardware store in bulk.
 A pair of insulated gloves is a necessity you won’t be able to work without on a worksite during winter.
 The biggest reason to wear insulated gloves is to keep your hands from shivering, freezing, going numb, and causing any trouble on the site.
 You can’t just work on a construction site with your hands in your jacket pockets all the time.

 2- Protective Eye Wear

 Although personal protective gear is something you should always wear while working on a construction site, a few items, like protective eyewear, become extremely necessary during winter.
 If the site you’re working at is in some remote and open area with cold high winds, then you’ll need to protect your eyes at all costs.

 3- Insulated and Waterproof Boots